Clark County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the state did not present sufficient evidence to justify the license suspension.
-Your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the BMV did not have sufficient grounds for the suspension, your license will be reinstated.

 Hardship/Restricted License in Ohio